 JMM Tour Guide Certification Program

 All museum tours are led and designed by students and employees of the museum.
 You can become certified as a JMM tour guide to lead our educational and interactive tours for educational groups and visitors of all ages.
-Earlham students are eligible for work-study reimbursement, Bonner service hours, as volunteers, or as interns for credit (by permission of Lisa Butch and Heather Lerner).
-All others are eligible on a volunteer basis and should be 12 years or older.
+Earlham students are eligible for work-study reimbursement, Bonner service hours, as volunteers, or as interns for credit.

 To sign up please complete the survey, here